Skin Care Tips

 Drink Apple Cider Vinegar (ACV)

-You can drink diluted apple cider vinegar or take it in a supplement form.
-Doctors do not recommend direct use on the vagina, even if it is diluted.
+Moreover, you can drink diluted apple cider vinegar or take it in a supplement form.
+But keep in mind that doctors do not recommend direct use on the vagina even if it is diluted.

 Stay Hydrated